ignc-research/blender-gen/README.md

-# Generating Images with Physically Based Rendering for an Industrial Object Detection Task
+# Generating Images with Physics-Based Rendering for an Industrial Object Detection Task
 ![Screenshot](/example.png)

 ## installation